leafs1/super-oa/README.md

 Submit your application to us by email as a g-zipped tarball (.tar.gz) of the repository root including the .git folder. *Do not submit a pull request* or otherwise make a public submission.

 Your final submission should be on the master branch, without erasing or changing the existing commit history.

+The application should be available at the URL you provided for 3 days past the stated due date.

 Answer these questions in the README of your submission